 My favorites are almond, cashew, flax, or oat milk as these are all thicker non-dairy milk options.

-If you are nut-free, feel free to simply use oat milk as it is perfect and makes a creamy and delicious filling for this green bean casserole!
+If you are nut-free, feel free to simply use oat milk as it is perfect and makes a creamy and delicious filling for making this green bean casserole vegan and perfectly creamy.

 How To Make Vegan Green Bean Casserole